facebookresearch/anli/README.md

 2. **Training data is for training, development data is for development, and test data is for reporting test numbers.** This means that you should not e.g. train on the train+dev data from rounds 1 and 2 and then report an increase in performance on the test set of round 3.

 3. We will host a leaderboard on this page.
 If you want to be added to the leaderboard, please contact us and/or submit a PR with a link to your paper, a link to your code in a public repository (e.g. Github), together with the following information: number of parameters in your model, data used for (pre-)training, and your dev and test results for *each* round, as well as the total over *all* rounds.

+## Reason

+AdversarialNLI dataset contains a reason field for each examples in the `dev` and `test` split and for some examples in the `train` split.
+The reason is collected by asking annotator "Why do you think this example is hard?".

 ## Other NLI Reference